-More families are finding themselves in a position of not being able to pay for funeral expenses.
+More and more families are finding themselves in a position of not being able to pay for funeral expenses.
 Unfortunately, there is very limited public or state assistance for funeral costs.
 The state takes care of any indigent deaths (as is their responsibility) but this is done by the means of a pauper burial or cremation.
-Social Security offer a \$255 death benefit payment (if qualifying) and the funeral director will assist you with claiming this.
-For some further guidance read our article 'What do I do if I Can't Afford a Funeral'?
+Social Security offer a \$255 death benefit payment (if qualifying) and the funeral director will be able to assist you with claiming this.
+You may also find it useful to read our article on 'What are your options on how to pay for a funeral or cremation?'.
+It provides more information on how you can raise funds to cover funeral expenses.

 What can I legally do with the cremated remains?
-Laws for scattering ashes in Florida
+Laws for scattering ashes in North Carolina